rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 ## Wrapping up…

-I didn't really go over our testing process much, (maybe in a subsequent blog post) but we use [CircleCI](http://circleci.com) to run all of these tests.
+We use [CircleCI](http://circleci.com) to run all of these tests and are really happy with their service.
 It's fast and easy to set up.
 Also, it has all of the systems that our API server uses like MySQL, Beanstalkd and Memcache pre-installed.
 This gets us closer to testing in a production environment than would otherwise be possible.

 Hopefully you were able to glean some useful tips from our experience at [Rollbar](http://rollbar.com/).
 We love building tools for devs like you!